jolespin/veba/walkthroughs/README.md

 **Coming Soon:**

+* Workflow for low-depth samples with no bins
+* Workflow for ASV detection from short-read amplicons

-Workflows for integrating 3rd party software with *VEBA*
+* Workflows for integrating 3rd party software with *VEBA*:

 	* Using [EukHeist](https://github.com/AlexanderLabWHOI/EukHeist) for eukaryotic binning followed by *VEBA* for mapping and annotation.
 	* Using [EukMetaSanity](https://github.com/cjneely10/EukMetaSanity) for modeling genes for eukaryotic genomes recovered with *VEBA*.

 ___________________________________________